Fellow Since 2006

 Restorative Justice Centre

-This profile was prepared when Mike Batley was elected to the Ashoka Fellowship in 2006.
+This description of Mike Batley's work was prepared when Mike Batley was elected to the Ashoka Fellowship in 2006.

 Through an approach called restorative justice, former probation officer Mike Batley is shifting the focus of the South African justice system from punishment and onto addressing harm and the root causes of crime.